kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I'm told online in early 2026 that this Lucy is the youngest Adams' daughter and that she has been stalking me online since September 2023 with varying X accounts `@LucyInBetween` being one such account.
 - How does Paul really know her?
 - At the time, I'm certain he has been instructed to take me to this pub so I can be "viewed".
+- From the way the bar staff are glaring at me angrily, then smiling sweetly, everyone seems to be involved with the scam.
+- Could I be *that* famous from sedated-rape-porn and gender-humiliation at work?
+- It's appalling.
-- Does he get a payment for his services while I'm in the toilet?
+- Does Paul get a payment for his services while I'm in the toilet?
 - He did seem to go quiet that night, which wasn't unwelcome.

 ## Harassment in UK